 The diverse forests of the Pacific Northwest are home to trees, plants, lichens, fungi and other organisms that are prized for many different uses.
 Woodland owners can steward their land to yield a range of highly-valued products including materials for food, wild crafting, medicinal plants, firewood, and specialty-wood products such as figured wood, veneer, and pole-quality timber.
 In this class you’ll learn about Pacific Northwest plants that you can steward on your land for food, craft, and traditional uses.
 You’ll also learn about niche markets available to forest owners and differences between selling a veneer-grade log at pulp prices instead of the

-Join Northwest Certified Forestry for a unique, hands-on training program for small woodland owners who are interested in learning how to safely cut down trees in the woods.
+This event has passed.
+To see more upcoming events, including SAWW trainings, please visit the NNRG Upcoming Events page.
+Upcoming Events Join Northwest Certified Forestry for a unique, hands-on training program for small woodland owners who are interested in learning how to safely cut down trees in the woods.
 Harvest planning, tree selection, and safe and accurate tree felling are the most important aspects of conducting a small-scale harvest.
 These skills are also valuable for clearing trails, harvesting firewood, and taking down potential hazard trees.
-This Safety and Woods Worker (SAWW) training course is based on the concept of “open face felling” and will introduce some of the world’s leading methods for safe, efficient, and precise tree felling.
-The majority of this training will
+This Safety and Woods Worker (SAWW) training course is based on the concept of “open face felling” and

 Learn DIY ways to nurture your forest!
 Many San Juan forests are in need of care to be their healthiest.
 In the absence of natural and historic processes, island forests have become overstocked, lost biodiversity, and are more susceptible to stress and disease.
 Join us for a walk in the woods and learn how to implement easy techniques to improve the ecological resilience and economic value of your forest.
 Don’t miss this chance to witness ecological forestry in action on a tour of Thornbush Farm, which hosts a beautiful forest showcasing agroforestry, biomass utilization, creative uses of small-diameter wood, and other examples of hands-on forest management practices.